group of workers standing, but one is sitting on a stool because of ankylosing spondylitis

 Hard work does not need to be hard

 Everyone with ankylosing spondylitis is different.
-We all are able to do different things, at different paces.
-Just because one person can work a 40 hour week does not mean you are any less of a person because all you can manage is 5 hours a week on a blog, or crafting, or just keeping up with your house the best you can.
+We are all able to do different things at different paces.
+Just because one person can work a 40-hour week does not mean you are any less of a person because all you can manage is 5 hours a week on a blog, or crafting, or just keeping up with your house the best you can.

 You are still worthy and I hope this helps you in whatever you do to be you.